|

 The

-tigerfish is a fierce and wily creature that demands respect from all
+tigerfish is a fierce and wily creature that demands respect from all forms

-as being the best freshwater game fish in Africa.
-In this page you
+being the best freshwater game fish in Africa.

-will find: the description, distribution & Habitat, general behavior,
+In this page you will find: the description, distribution & Habitat,

-tigerfish of the upper Zambezi.
+habits of the tigerfish of the upper Zambezi.

 Description